adadvar/task-aiq/REPORT.md

 ## 6. Adding Scroll Effect

-- Used the `useScrollAnimation` hook to add a scroll effect to the `VideoCarouselSection` component.
-- This effect includes rotation on the X-axis and translation on the Y-axis.
+- The scroll effect includes rotation on the X-axis and translation on the Y-axis.